Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Methodology

 \subsubsection{Deep Learning architectures}

 Informed by a review of contemporary deep learning models for vibration analysis, we selected the Wide First-layer Kernel Deep Convolutional Neural Network (WDCNN) \cite{wdcnn} as the primary architecture for our investigation.
 This model, with approximately 172k parameters for an input segment length of 12,000 samples, offers a well-established baseline.
 To benchmark its performance against more recent or complex 1D convolutional architectures, a comparative analysis was conducted on the UORED-VAFCLS dataset, evaluating the WDCNN against the CDCN \cite{cdcn}, WDTCNN \cite{wdtcnn}, 1D-ConvNet \cite{dcase2018}, and RESNET1D \cite{resnet1d} models.
 The results of this comparative study are presented in Section \ref{sec:ott-results}.
 To implement our multi-label classification framework, the output layer of each architecture was configured with a number of nodes equal to the number of detectable fault modes (excluding the healthy state).
 Each output node employs a sigmoid activation function, effectively operating as an independent binary classifier for a specific fault type.
+Model training was carried out using the Binary Cross-Entropy loss function, which is well suited for this multi-label setting.

 A critical challenge posed by the CWRU and UORED-VAFCLS datasets is the limited number of acquisitions, which substantially increases the risk of model overfitting.
 To mitigate this, we implemented a data augmentation strategy combining two techniques.
 The first, Random Crop, generates training samples by extracting segments of a predefined length (e.g., 42,000 samples, corresponding to 1 second for UORED-VAFCLS) from random positions within the full signal.
 The second, Random Gain (referred to in \cite{randomgain} as Scaling), introduces stochastic amplitude variations by multiplying each signal by a scalar drawn from a normal distribution $\mathcal{N}(\mu, \sigma^2)$.
-To ensure sufficient gradient updates per epoch, we created virtual datasets by applying these augmentations, effectively increasing the number of training examples per epoch by a factor of 20 for UORED-VAFCLS and 5 for CWRU.
 These techniques are applied exclusively to the training set, whereas the test set is preserved as non-overlapping segmented signals, as described in the previous section.